 Gubra has four key CR guidelines:

-- Donating 10 percent of our pretax profit to environmental activities
+- Donating 10 percent of our pretax profit to social and environmental activities

 - Being carbon negative (absorbing more CO2 than we are emitting)

 - Inspiring and engaging politicians and other companies to fight for a more sustainable world

 - Order in our own house